Sexual abuse scandal in the Roman Catholic Archdiocese of Boston: Reverend Joseph Birmingham

-In 1987, after at least 23 years of child molesting by Father Joseph Birmingham during which time he was shuffled to various parishes, the mother of an altar boy at St. Anns wrote to Law asking if Birmingham had a history of molesting children.
-Cardinal Law wrote back "I contacted Father Birmingham. ...
+In April 1987, the mother of an altar boy at St. Ann wrote to Law, complaining about Birmingham's actions around her son.
+She asked if he was the same priest who had molested boys at St. James in the 1960s.
+Law wrote back "I contacted Father Birmingham. ...
 He assured me there is absolutely no factual basis to your concern regarding your son and him.
 From my knowledge of Father Birmingham and my relationship with him, I feel he would tell me the truth and I believe he is speaking the truth in this matter."

-Paul Desilets

-Paul Desilets, a retired Quebec priest, had been indicted on 27 counts of indecent assault and battery dating back to his time as a parish priest in Bellingham, Mass., between 1978 and 1984.
-In 2005, he was convicted and sentenced to 1 to 1.5 years in prison.
-He was later released in 2006 after serving 17 months.
+Birmingham died in 1989.
+By 2002, 40 men alleged that they were sexually abused by Birmingham.